Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 Consider these aspects:

-- Will my presentation be able to convince testers to think of including it as a part of their project testing processes?
+- Will my presentation be able to convince testers to think of including it as part of their project testing processes?

 #3) Content- What are you going to say that will fortify your presentation aim?

-Make your case.
+Create your case.
 Keep things to the point and think about engaging ways to say it.
 Here are some tips:

 Tip #i: Include images/graphical content to drive the point home.